 According to my each way betting definition above, if your selection wins, both parts of the bet pay out.
 What if your selection doesn't win but only places?
 You get a return for the place part only.
 The payout for place bets is paid out as a fraction of the win bet odds as declared by the bookie.

 Given the nature of each way betting explained in this article, it’s a popular wager with horse racing even though it can be used in other sports.
 So to wrap your head around the payouts of this wager, I’ll give you an example of a horse racing each way bet.
+If you’re new to race analysis and staking plans, our horse racing strategy guide breaks down form, pace, place terms, and how each way value is created.

 Let’s assume you place a $5 each way bet on a horse with odds 10/1 and the bookie pays up to 4 places at a 1/4 of the odds.
 This effectively means you’re putting $10 down for the win and place bet.
 If your horse wins, you’re paid out on both parts of the wager.